rezmeplxrf/cli_buddy/README.md

 The `set` command allows you to set or update configuration values.
 Below are the available options and flags:

-- `-s, --secret-path`: Specify the path to the `secret.env` file in the buddy.config.
-- `-k, --api-key`: Set the API key in the `secret.env` file.
-If the file doesn't exist, it will be created.
+- `--or-api-key`: Set the api key for OpenRouter.
+Will be saved in the the buddy.config.
 - `-r, --remove-sessions`: Remove all saved sessions.
-- `-m, --model`: Set the default AI model to be used.
+- `--or-model`: Set the default AI model to be used.
 - `-e, --save-session`: Enable or disable session saving.
 Allowed values: `true`, `false`.
 - `-a, --max-messages`: Set the maximum number of messages to retain.
 - `-t, --temperature`: Set the temperature for AI responses (controls randomness).